 Learn more about making updates in iTunes Producer in the Apple Books Publisher User Guide.

-Transporter is a command line tool that can be used to deliver content and download reports.
+Transporter is a command-line tool that can be used to deliver content and download reports.
 Only those who have been approved and trained to use Transporter have access to it.
-Additional information about Transporter can be found with the Transporter User Guide.
+Additional information about Transporter can be found in the Transporter User Guide.

 No, you can only submit one book at a time using iTunes Producer.

-You can enter metadata for multiple books in the Book File Import Template,available in the File menu in iTunes Producer.
-Doing this, however, still requires you to add the cover art, book file and deliver the book package to Apple one at a time via iTunes Producer.
+You can enter metadata for multiple books in the Book File Import Template, available in the File menu in iTunes Producer.
+Doing this, however, still requires you to add the cover art and book file, and deliver the book package to Apple one at a time via iTunes Producer.
 Learn more in the Apple Books Publisher User Guide.

 Alternatively, you can contact an Apple-approved aggregator to submit multiple books for you.

 When you prepare a book to be submitted to Apple Books using iTunes Producer, you are creating a book package with this file extension.
 When you open this file, you will see the metadata (metadata.xml), cover art file, and book file if supplied.